-Draft Recommendation 3: Multi-rate feed-in tariffs
+Finding 2: Multi-rate feed-in tariffs

-The current single tariff should be replaced by a framework that allows for a time and location varying feed-in tariff that more closely reflects the underlying wholesale price of electricity.
+The current single tariff can be replaced by a framework that allows for a time and location varying FiT that more closely reflects the underlying wholesale price of electricity.

-Draft Recommendation 4: Time-varying feed-in tariffs
+Finding 3: Time-varying feed-in tariffs

-The Commission sets a multi-rate feed-in tariff to align with the time blocks operating for flexible retail prices (namely: peak, shoulder and off-peak).
-The time varying feed-in tariff should be supplemented with a 'critical peak' tariff that would be paid when the wholesale price of electricity is equal to or exceeds \$300 per MWh.
-The time varying feed-in tariffs should be calculated by the Commission on an annual basis.
+It would be preferable for a multi-rate FiT to align with the time blocks operating for flexible retail prices (namely: peak, shoulder and off-peak).
+The time varying FiT could be supplemented with a 'critical peak' tariff that would be paid when the wholesale price of electricity is equal to or exceeds \$300 per MWh.
+Time varying FiTs and a 'critical peak' tariff could be calculated by the Commission on an annual basis.